lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 13, phase one

+Damn.
+I knew *what* to do, but had no idea *how.
+Had a lot to learn today :)

 ## 2024, Day 12, phase two

 Nope.
 Fuck it.
 Stole entire code from https://github.com/imisaacwu/AdventOfCode2024/blob/main/src/day12.java.